want the marks of making and assembling to reflect the journey

 emotional need to be touched, underpins the technical, creative

-and emotional foundations of my work.
+and emotional foundations of her work.

-in the glaze.
-I also love to explore
+or handprint in the glaze.
+She also

 enclosed form, 42 x 25cm

 Photo by David Binch